 - 11.1.64 Successful infrastructure systems benefit everyone in the city, and so it is logical that it is not direct users alone who fund them.
 All beneficiaries, such as road users, businesses, and home owners should contribute to funding transport and other infrastructure according to the benefits they receive, the external costs their use of it generates such as congestion and air pollution and their ability to pay. - 11.1.65 Major transport investment can significantly increase the value of land, particularly if it is close to a train station or transport hub.
 Land value capture is a term used to describe the use of this increase in land value to fund investment in public services, such as transport.
-In 2017 the Government announced a taskforce200 to investigate a new way of paying for infrastructure projects, such as new public transport, including via land value capture.
+In 2017 the Government announced a taskforce196 to investigate a new way of paying for infrastructure projects, such as new public transport, including via land value capture.
 The Government asked the taskforce to look at the so called 'Development Rights Auction Model' of land value capture.
-TfL prepared a report, which studied the model in detail, and found that it would be unlikely to raise significant funding in London. - 11.1.66 There are a range of other infrastructure investments and interventions that can increase the value of land, and other options for capturing land value uplift.
-The Mayor will continue to work with government to explore all avenues for ensuring Londoners receive the vital infrastructure required to support growth.
+TfL prepared a report, which studied the model in detail, and found that it would be unlikely to raise significant funding in London.